Charting Essentials

 data entry

 Primary and Secondary Fertility Signs: Your cervical fluid and your basal body temperature (BBT) are considered your primary fertility signs.
 These are the signs that are really needed to get a reliable interpretation.
-Secondary signs, such as cervix position and texture, results from kits and devices and other, personal observations can help offer added insight into the interpretation.
+Secondary signs, such as cervix position and texture, results from kits and devices and other personal observations can help offer added insight into the interpretation.

 Your basal body temperature can be measured when you wake up in the morning using an inexpensive special thermometer that you can buy at your drugstore.
 You can easily observe your cervical fluid when you go to the bathroom.

 Your basal body temperature rises after ovulation due to increased progesterone in your bloodstream.
 Your cervical fluid is the fluid that is produced by your cervix as ovulation is approaching.
 You can see and feel it in or outside your vagina.
-Cervical fluid, which is sometimes called cervical mucous (CM), changes throughout your cycle depending on your fertility status.
+Cervical fluid, which is sometimes called cervical mucus (CM), changes throughout your cycle depending on your fertility status.
 It becomes watery and stretchy, like raw egg white when you are most fertile just before ovulation.

 Taking note of these observations and recording them is enough to provide the clues you need to help time intercourse appropriately to get pregnant and see when (and sometimes if) you ovulate.
-Other, secondary, optional signs can add extra insight and help to cross-check the interpretation from your primary fertility signs.
+Other secondary optional signs can add extra insight and help to cross-check the interpretation from your primary fertility signs.

-Secondary, optional fertility signs that you may choose to observe include: observations of the position, texture and opening of your cervix, results from commercial tests and devices, and other personal observations that you learn to associate with your fertility.
+Secondary, optional fertility signs that you may choose to observe include: observations of the position, texture and opening of your cervix, results from commercial tests and devices and other personal observations that you learn to associate with your fertility.

 Observing and recording these fertility signs, you can see when you are fertile on a calendar and on a graph.
 You enter your signs and get a chart displaying your data like this: